Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 As mentioned before, when a publisher acquires your book, they buy the rights to publish and sell it.
 You, the author, can negotiate how extensive the publisher’s rights will be and how long they get to keep them.

 For instance, you may give an American-based publisher first publishing rights, meaning they get to be the first to have a print run for your book in the USA.
 You may keep the reprint rights to decide whether to continue working with this publisher or not in the future.
-Foreign publishing rights can be sold to another publisher better suited for the job.
-This way, you always get to be in control of who publishes your book.
+Foreign publishing rights can be sold to another publisher that is better suited for the job.
+This way, you always get to control who publishes your book.

 However, a scammer may try to wrestle this control from your hands.
-Approaching authors who don’t have a literary agent or are unaware of these legalities, they may nestle a term in the contract that gives them the exclusive rights to publish, reprint, and even sell the rights for future editions of your book to other publishers.
+Approaching authors who aren't represented by an agent (or are unaware of these legalities), scammers may nestle a term in the contract that gives them the exclusive rights to publish, reprint, and even sell the rights for future editions of your book to other publishers.
 This allows them to trade your creation while cutting you out of the process altogether.

 A vanity press like this can be quite difficult to distinguish, and the scamming occurs via technical details in legal documents that will likely overwhelm any author.
-This is why it’s important to find a reliable agent when you’re planning to publish traditionally.
+This is why it is crucial to find a reliable agent when planning to publish traditionally.
 Good agents are experienced in this line of work and can help you suss out fine-print details on a contract, negotiating them to benefit you.

 Most “hybrid publishers” are actually vanity presses